-Interested companies/start-ups/groups of initiative apply through the open call published on https://sc.undp.md/ and/or on the UNDP, eGov and Optim websites.
+Interested companies/start-ups/groups of initiative apply through the open call published on https://sc.undp.md/tnddocadd/2311/ and/or on the UNDP/ATIC/ODIMM/Moldova IT Park websites.

-There are two stages of the application process implemented consecutively:
+There are two stages of application process implemented consecutively:

-1st stage: Concept Note, and
+1st stage: Application with Concept Notes, and

-2nd stage: Full Application.
+2nd stage: Application with full Projects Plans.

-Only those applications that were positively evaluated at the 1st stage are eligible to apply to the 2nd stage and will be invited by the management team to write the full Project Plan.
+Only those applications that were positively evaluated at the 1st stage are eligible to apply to 2nd stage and will be invited by the management team to write the full Project Plan.